luminaxster/syntax-highlighter/README.md

 The main method, `monacoJSXHighlighter.highLightOnDidChangeModelContent(afterHighlight: func)`, accepts a callback, among other parameters.
  The callback `afterHighlight` passes the AST used to highlight the code.

+ Additionally, you can add JSX commenting to your monaco editor with `monacoJSXHighlighter.addJSXCommentCommand()`: comments in JSX children will result in `{/*...*/}` instead of `//...`.
+I tried to mimic the commenting behavior of the [WebStorm IDE](https://www.jetbrains.com/webstorm/).

 ### TL;DR
 ```js